If you have been following this blog and thought this girl like cookies then you would be right.

 1 teaspoon vanilla extract

-1/3 cup pistachios, roughly chopped
+1/3 cup pistachios, roasted and finely chopped

 1 1/4 cups plain flour, sifted